Stop Blaming the Handoff — Your Delivery Model Is Broken

 That is asking constrained teams to become human middleware.

-And if you have ever watched a program rely on a handful of heroic coordinators to keep delivery stitched together, you know exactly what this looks like.
+If you have watched a program rely on a handful of heroic coordinators to keep delivery stitched together, you know exactly what this looks like.

 It works.